Wang Dongning

-Wang Dongning (王东宁 (王東寧, Wáng Dōngníng); born April 13, 1961) is a former Chinese international footballer who represented Shandong FC where he played as a defender or midfielder before having short stints at Happy Valley AA, Shenzhen and Qingdao Hainiu.
+Wang Dongning (王东宁 (王東寧, Wáng Dōngníng); born April 13, 1961) is a former Chinese international footballer who represented Shandong team where he played as a defender or midfielder before having short stints at Happy Valley, Shenzhen FC and Qingdao Hainiu.
 While internationally he represented China in the 1984 Asian Cup and the 1994 Asian Games where he aided the team to a runners-up spot.